 Epistemology is the study of theories of knowledge.
-This module covers the definition of knowledge, what we can know, and how we acquire knowledge and concepts.
-It even challenges everything you thought you knew by considering the concept of scepticism - perhaps we cannot really know anything at all.
+This unit covers the definition of knowledge, what we can know, and how we acquire knowledge and concepts.
+It even challenges everything you thought you knew by considering the concept of radical philosophical scepticism - perhaps this world is that of a simulation, perhaps we are simply brains in vats, and perhaps we cannot ever really claim to know anything at all.
+Think the Truman Show, The Matrix, Inception...